patrickstowell/PHY129-Lectures-2024/_build/html/_sources/Overview.md

 ## Acknowledgements

-These lecture notes are adapted from those given to me by colleagues who have previously taught this course in particular Rhoda Hawkins was incredibly helpful in sharing her materials with me.
+These lecture notes are adapted from those given to me by colleagues who have previously taught this course in particular Rhoda Hawkins and Nigel Clarke have been incredibly helpful in sharing their materials with us.

 ## Your input